chrisregner/Was-or-Will-Be-There/README.md

 ## Todos

+- transition from no paper to have paper
+- commit first
+- withHeightWatcher && PaperWithHeight, remove all about...
+  - real routes
+  - ghost height
+- remove real routes

 - navbar

-- notification
-  - notify when...
-    - 30 days before an departure/homecoming
-    - 7 days before an departure/homecoming
-    - 1 day before an departure/homecoming
-    - on the day of departure/homecoming
-    - 1 day after homecoming (journalize)

 - the map
   - if has plan, destination icon
   - if has journal, flag icon

-- journalize?
-- scroll on location change
-- transition from no paper to have paper

 - misc
-  - styles
-    - animation
-      - animate.css duration
-      - material-ui Paper height transition duration
-      - react-router-transition animation
-        - add shrinking/expanding animation alongside the fading
     - css prefixes/polyfills
   - state configuration
     - preloaded state?